0xAlon/tami4edge/README.md

 ![alt text](https://www.tami4.co.il/sites/default/files/2021-04/edge%2B_white_left_552x820.png)

-The component is developed by [Alon Teplitsky](https://www.linkedin.com/in/alon-teplitsky/).
+The component is a fork for the one that was developed by [Alon Teplitsky](https://www.linkedin.com/in/alon-teplitsky/).

 ## Installation

 Installation via [HACS](https://hacs.xyz/) (recommended) or by copying `custom_components/tami4edge` into your Home Assistant configuration directory.

+# This version does not support HA versions below 2023.07 as it uses services that can return values.

 ## Configuration